CudaRabbani/employeeList/README.md

     - `cd employeeList`
     - `composer install`
     - `php artisan serve`
+* Please note the url of the laravel server started

 ### End points
 - To list all the employees: (GET request)